trevor-moon/matlab-unit-testing/README.md

 - [Function-Based Unit Tests][function-unit-tests]
 - [Class-Based Unit Tests][class-unit-tests]

-In general, the class-based unit tests are is most advanced and feature-rich way to write unit tests.
+In general, the class-based unit tests are the most advanced and feature-rich way to write unit tests.
 In order of simple to advanced:

 1. script-based
 2. function-based